Social Ecosystem Framework 2.0

 SEM 2.0

-Collaborative Civil Society Horizontalities, which focuses on local, collaborative activities within civil society, such as networks, anchor institutions, workplaces, and communities.
+Collaborative Civil Society Horizontalities - focuses on local, collaborative activities within civil society, such as networks, anchor institutions, workplaces, and communities.
 These horizontal forces are seen as the optimal terrain for social activity and innovation.

-Facilitating State Verticalities, which refers to the enabling role of the national and local state.
+Facilitating State Verticalities - refers to the enabling role of the national and local state.
 This dimension acknowledges that a progressive state can strategically invest and devolve power to local governments and citizens, thereby rebalancing national and local relationships that may have been marginalized by neoliberal policies.

-45-Degree Mediation, which acts as a bridge between the horizontal and vertical dimensions.
+45-Degree Mediation - acts as a bridge between the horizontal and vertical dimensions.
 This concept involves "acting on and reforming 'verticalities'" while "organising and mobilising 'horizontalities' across civil society".

-Ecological Time, which highlights the evolutionary nature of the framework itself.
+Ecological Time - highlights the evolutionary nature of the framework itself.
 It emphasizes that the SEM is not a static model, but rather a system that evolves through holistic and deliberative processes.
 This comprehensive approach positions SEM 2.0 as a guide for societal transitioning by intentionally connecting the political and economic spheres to the ecological and social dimensions of community development.

 This enhanced model aims to facilitate a sustainable and equitable 'Just Transition' and moves beyond a purely network-based approach to include the strategic role of government and the exercise of power.